ErinMyLungs/1984-with-bunnies/README.md

 4) How will you evaluate your project?
 If you’re building a predictive model this is trivial: cross validation.
 If you’re recommending round-the-world trips it might be more difficult.

 1. Part 1: Rapid generation of training video data through thermal imaging and webcam streaming.
+Specifically for training cameras on live animal targets for quick recognition, especially between different animals.
+Long term hopefully use this to then broadly record and classify tracked target behavior.
+(Bunny health approach)

+2. Quick training on animal targets to improve tracking especially when multiple